hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks-part2.md

 show the advantage it had on a single node has disappeared.
 You can expect the results to get worse with each further node you add to the cluster.

+The JDK 11 G1 collector, on the other hand, was producing GC pauses of a sufficiently short duration that the rest of the pipeline didn't get stalled.
+The pipeline has mechanisms that dampen out short hiccups and as long as the GC pauses are within acceptable limits (up to some 150 ms), the effect of GC stays local.